fsevent/railway/README.md

 # acknowledgments

-This program is developed in a joint research project by AIST, JR east and JR west in 2014.
+This program is developed in a joint research project by AIST, JR East and JR West in 2014.

 # License
 GPLv3 or later